 The Poisonous Chinese Onslaught

 Toys that are made in China often contain lead, alongside other poisonous chemicals such as BPA and cadmium.
 Lead-laced toys are illegal in the United States, but they can be found at almost every U.S. retailer.
 Lead toys from China suddenly began appearing during the Christmas season of 2007.
 This sudden inclusion just before Christmas indicates that the poisonings were intentional, so it is recommended that readers choose only toys which have been made elsewhere.
 This may require extra effort by parents, such as finding gifts online.
-Lead typically appears in Chinese-made toys at Christmas time, when sales would be the highest.
+Lead typically appears in Chinese-made toys at Christmas time, when sales are highest.
 Lead likewise always appears in Chinese-made lunch boxes at the beginning of every school year.
 Such coincidences simply do not occur.
 In more honorable times, this would have been considered an act of war, and the poisoned items would have been immediately removed from retail shelves.
-Most Americans were either not told about, or were distracted away from the anti-freeze that the Chinese were adding to toothpastes that were for sale in the United States.
+Most Americans were either not told about, or were distracted away from the anti-freeze that the Chinese were adding to toothpastes being sold in the United States.
 The Chinese told U.S. regulators that the anti-freeze was a "sweetener".
 They were also caught adding the pesticide melamine to 90% of U.S. infant formulas in 2008, which the F.D.A. subsequently helped the food industry cover-up.
-They claimed that the pesticide was added to artificially increase the protein content of deficient infant formulas, which was their attempt at a justification.
+They claimed that the pesticide was added to artificially increase the protein content of nutritionally-deficient infant formulas.

-Cadmium is a new poisonous material that is appearing in toys from China.
-Cadmium is used as a method of continuing the poisoning, despite more aggressive lead testing.
-Cadmium levels are not tested, or even regulated, despite it being even more dangerous.
+Cadmium is the newest poisonous material that is appearing in toys from China.
+Cadmium is being used as a method to continue the poisoning, because of more aggressive lead testing.
+Cadmium levels are not tested, or even regulated; despite it being more harmful.
 It is especially difficult to chelate cadmium out of the body.
-The addition of cadmium establishes that these behaviors are part of an official agenda, because unlike lead and its ability to improve plastics and paints, there is no legitimate reason to include it.
+The addition of cadmium establishes that these behaviors are part of an official agenda, because unlike lead with its ability to improve plastics and paints, there is no legitimate reason to include it.